-Two variants of the above gedanken experiment can be tried out for fun.
-In the first, we may use a material particle doing a round trip along the $ x $-axis of the IRF $ S' $ instead of doing a one-way trip as in the above gedanken experiment.
-Alternatively, one may consider a material particle doing a one-way trip in the transverse configuration (for example, along the $ y $-axis of the IRF $ S' $) along the $ x $-axis of the IRF $ S' $.
+In passing, we note that two variants of the above gedanken experiment can be tried out for fun.
+In the first, we may use a material particle doing a round trip along the $ x $-axis of the inertial frame $ S' $ instead of it doing a one-way trip as done above.
+Alternatively, one may consider a material particle doing a one-way trip in the transverse configuration (for example, along the $ y $-axis of the inertial frame $ S' $).
 We leave the details to the interested reader.